kaurn6538/credit-risk-classification/README.md

 ## Summary

-Based on the findings of Machine Learning Model 1 compared to Machine Learning Model 2, I recommend using Model 2, Logistic Regression with Resampled Data.
+Based on the findings of Machine Learning Model 1 compared to Machine Learning Model 2, I recommend using Model 1, Logistic Regression without Resampled Data.

 Since the Logistic Regression without Resampled Data model has same accuracy and higher recall scores, this model performs the best.